madprops/blog/docs/armtrak.md

 ### Single

 One laser.
 The weakest weapon.
-Not the default one, as this is actually given as punishment for entering the safe zone when damaged.
+Not the default one, as this is actually given as punishment for entering the safe zone when on low health.

 Units: 1 | Damage: 12